From Chaos to Coverage: The Architecture Behind the Test Recording Tool (TRT)

 Lessons Learned

-TRT was not merely a tool but a transformative shift in our QA culture.
+TRT was not just a tool but a catalyst for a transformative shift in our QA culture.

 Conclusion